Cell (biology): Fungal cells

 The cells of fungi have in addition to the shared eukaryotic organelles a spitzenkörper in their endomembrane system, associated with hyphal tip growth.
 It is a phase-dark body that is composed of an aggregation of membrane-bound vesicles containing cell wall components, serving as a point of assemblage and release of such components intermediate between the Golgi and the cell membrane.
 The spitzenkörper is motile and generates new hyphal tip growth as it moves forward.

 The cell walls of fungi are uniquely made of a chitin-glucan complex.
+Chloroplasts are not found in fungal cells, their pigments are instead associated with their cell walls.

 Protist cells

 The cells of protists may be bounded only by a cell membrane, or may in addition have a cell wall, or may be covered by a pellicle (in ciliates), a test (in testate amoebae), or a frustule (in diatoms).

 Some protists such as amoebae may feed on other organisms and ingest food by phagocytosis.
 Vacuoles known as phagosomes in the cytoplasm may be used to draw in and incorporate the captured particles.
 Other types of protists are photoautotrophs, providing themselves with energy by photosynthesis.
 Most single-celled protists are motile, and generate movement with cilia, flagella, or pseudopodia.

 Ciliates have two different sorts of nuclei: a tiny, diploid micronucleus (the "generative nucleus", which carries the germline of the cell), and a large, ampliploid macronucleus (the "vegetative nucleus", which takes care of general cell regulation.